 We have all experienced the benefits of having a nap, going for a walk or simply relaxing over a cup of coffee after intense hours of work – often with astounding results.

 Suddenly, our creativity begins to flow again and our attention and productivity increases.
-Some of the greatest minds in history reported epiphanies after taking mental breaks from their research.
+Most of us have experienced those aha moments after taking mental breaks from our work.

 Benefits of cultivating periods of silence